 Up to 9.0 additional credit hours chosen in consultation with the supervisor.
-These courses may include independent study courses or other graduate courses offered in other Faculties/ Departments on campus.
+These courses may include independent study courses or other graduate courses offered in other Faculties/Schools or Departments on campus.

-Credit earned towards a previous degree may not be used towards the doctoral degree.
+Credit earned towards a previous degree may not be used towards the master's degree.
 However, substitutions may be approved for courses deemed to be equivalent.
-Substitution requests must be submitted to the relevant doctoral program committee for approval consideration.
+Substitution requests must be submitted to the relevant master's program committee for approval consideration.